 Have you ever wondered why your kiddos are getting colder much faster than you are when you're out romping around in the snow or cold weather?
-We're sharing a few reasons why below in hopes you can stay outside all day long.
+Below, we're sharing a few reasons why, in hopes you can stay outside all day long.

 The smaller you are, the faster you get cold.
 Here’s why.

 - Thinner limbs allow body heat to escape faster.